Don’t like Trump? Get over it.

 Why?
 Too many wives for one thing.
 Philanderer.
 You could see it all over him.
 Exotic women with accents, backstories that don’t sound like escort services, and tremendous divorce settlements.
 He was always in trouble but somehow rescued himself with the inevitable “art of the deal.”
 Debt piled on debt, bankruptcies slicked out of because he owed so much money the banks couldn’t afford to put him down, and then the endless, tireless self-promotion of gold toilets and his name on absolutely-fucking-everything he touched.

 Played craps a couple of times at Resorts, his first Atlantic City casino.
 Not at all like Vegas, where I’ve been since.
-In AC, the gamblers were guys who had just cashed their paychecks and were frittering them away in pursuit of hard-eights on the crap table and betting on 19s at Blackjack.
+In AC, the gamblers were guys who had just cashed their paychecks and were frittering them away in pursuit of hard-eights on the crap table and drawing on 19s at Blackjack.
 Enough to make you, er, me, sick.

 When I wrote my kiss-off piece about America in the year 2000, I said this about him…